Is the Wavefunction Already an Object on Space?: Discussion

+The purpose of this research was to show why, from a geometric point of view, the wavefunction is an object on space.
+The purpose was for ontological reasons only, because, in most applications, the wavefunction on the configuration space is easier to use, even if only because the bulk of the literature and developments use it.

-Some authors claim that the fact that the wavefunction propagates on the configuration space means that quantum systems cannot be on the three-dimensional space, and in particular objects like chairs and tables cannot make sense in a theory in which only the wavefunction exists and is governed by the {\schrod} dynamics \cite{Bell2004QuantumMechanicsForCosmologists,Maudlin2010CanTheWorldBeOnlyWavefunction,Maudlin2019PhilosophyofPhysicsQuantumTheory,Norsen2017FoundationsQM}.
-This argument is often used to claim that the wavefunction either needs to be supplemented by point-particles, as in the pilot-wave theory \cite{Bohm52}, or the positions of the spontaneous localization as in the GRW proposal \cite{GhirardiRiminiWeber1986GRWInterpretation} with the flash ontology (GRWf) \cite{Bell2004SpeakableFlashOntology}.
-And that, by failing to provide such spatial features, wavefunction-only interpretations like Everett's interpretation \cite{Everett1957RelativeStateFormulationOfQuantumMechanics,Everett1973TheTheoryOfTheUniversalWaveFunction,Wallace2012TheEmergentMultiverseQuantumTheoryEverettInterpretation} and even the GRW interpretation with the mass-density ontology (GRWm) are insufficient.
+Some authors claim that the fact that the wavefunction is, usually and most easily, represented as defined and as propagating on the configuration space means that quantum systems cannot be on the three-dimensional space, and, in particular, objects like chairs and tables cannot make sense in a theory in which only the wavefunction exists and is governed by the {\schrod} dynamics \citep{Bell2004QuantumMechanicsForCosmologists,Maudlin2010CanTheWorldBeOnlyWavefunction,Maudlin2019PhilosophyofPhysicsQuantumTheory,Norsen2017FoundationsQM}.
+This argument is often used to claim that the wavefunction needs to be supplemented either by point-particles, as in the pilot-wave theory \citep{Bohm1952SuggestedInterpretationOfQuantumMechanicsInTermsOfHiddenVariables}, or the positions of the spontaneous localization as in the GRW proposal \citep{GhirardiRiminiWeber1986GRWInterpretation} with the flash ontology (GRWf) \citep{Bell2004SpeakableFlashOntology}.
+Furthermore, it is argued that, by failing to provide such spatial features, wavefunction-only interpretations like Everett's interpretation \citep{Everett1957RelativeStateFormulationOfQuantumMechanics,Everett1973TheTheoryOfTheUniversalWaveFunction,Wallace2012TheEmergentMultiverseQuantumTheoryEverettInterpretation} and even the GRW interpretation with the mass-density ontology (GRWm) are insufficient.